Lyman Twins of Altamonte, famous Vaudeville stage actors

 He was also a director of the Orange County Citrus Sub-Exchange, along with prominent citrus men L. W. Tilden of Tildenville (near Winter Garden and Oakland) and W. C. Temple of Winter Park.
 This farmer’s co-op helped local growers collectively get their produce to a larger market.

 Howard and Emma had two sons, who were (confusingly to a researcher) also named Howard and Herbert, both raised to adulthood in Altamonte Springs.
-Howard was born in 1917 and Herbert in 1919.
+Howard was born in 1917, and Herbert in 1919.

 The family vacationed at Pass-a-Grille Beach, near St. Petersburg, to enjoy the waves over the July 4th holiday in 1924.
 While Emma and the boys played nearby, Howard swam out and dove from a six-foot diving board into the shallow waves below.
 He did not re-emerge on his own.
-His neck was broken and, sadly, he died on the beach with his family watching in horror.
+His neck was broken, and sadly, he died on the beach with his family watching in horror.

-Howard, newly elected to the Seminole County School Board, had been integral in lobbying for the opening new school to serve the Altamonte and Longwood communities.
+Howard, newly elected to the Seminole County School Board, had been integral in lobbying for the opening of a new school to serve the Altamonte and Longwood communities.
 The bond measure to fund its construction passed just weeks after his death.
 The new school opened in the fall of 1924 and was dubbed Lyman Memorial School in his honor.

-Emma Abbott Lyman was beautiful and beloved by all that knew her.
+Emma Abbott Lyman was beautiful and beloved by all who knew her.
 In many ways, her impact surpassed that of her husband.
 During the 1920s and 1930s, she was often considered the de-facto mayor of Altamonte Springs, running the city’s business whenever Mayor Maltbie or others went out of town.

 As if that weren’t enough, Lyman was also the area’s favorite performer as a regular host and performer on WDBO (Orlando’s first radio station).
 Emma played the piano, taught music twice a week at Lyman School, directed most any musical events and fundraisers in town, and regularly blessed everyone with her large, angelic range at community and church events.